kmckiern/voratiq/docs/run-command-overview.md

 1. **Preflight**
    - Ensure the caller is at the repository root and `.voratiq/` exists with the expected structure.
-   - Validate the spec path provided via `--path` (absolute or relative).
+   - Validate the spec path provided via `--spec` (absolute or relative).
    - Abort immediately on any mismatch; do not attempt auto-repair.

 2. **Run scaffolding**